crlandsc/album-art-generator/README.md

 Some of this code was adapted from [Practical Deep Learning For Coders](https://course.fast.ai/) (Jeremy Howard @ fast.ai).

 ## Motivation
 As a musician, I often have ideas for artwork that I want to release with my music, but I lack the time and experience to be able to achieve my vision.
 And as a hobbyist, I don't always have the financial resources to hire a professional to help me in this endeavor.
-With the advent of Stable Diffusion (among other generative models), it is now possible to generate incredible artwork from a basic text prompt and perform other image manipulations not previously possible.
+With the advent and open-sourcing of [Stable Diffusion](https://stability.ai/stablediffusion) (among other generative models), it is now possible to generate incredible artwork from a basic text prompt and perform other image manipulations not previously possible.
+While other models, such as [DALL-E 2](https://openai.com/dall-e-2) and [Midjourney](https://www.midjourney.com/home/) can also create incredible artwork, this notebook is built with Stable Diffusion because of the open-source code and models.

+I chose to utilize [HF Diffuser Pipelines](https://huggingface.co/docs/diffusers/index) because they offer an easy way to utilize various Stable Diffusion models for inference with little code.

-A downside to recent image models is that they are limited in resolution (Stable Diffusion 2.1 @ 768x768 px).
+A downside to these open-source models is that they are limited in resolution (Stable Diffusion 2.1 @ 768x768 px).
 This is not quite high enough to comfortably use as a cover art image.
 So a key piece of this notebook was to be able to produce high enough resolution images that I would be comfortable using them with my own music.
 I included the Stable Diffusion 4x upsampler to achieve this.
 And while it can only upsample from 512x512 --> 2048x2048 on 16GB VRAM (my typical minimum cover art requirement resolution is 3000x3000), this is high enough for the time being.
+Note that if you have more VRAM, you can increase the upscaling resolution.

 The purpose of this project was to create a straightforward notebook that I could use to experiment with these new models without being restricted to a GUI, limited in the number of images I can generate, or having to pay a monthly fee.
 There are many Stable Diffusion notebooks currently available, but I wanted something that was concise and served my specific needs without extra descriptions, functionality, or examples.
 This project can be set up and run on any Linux system with only a few lines of code, or alternatively, simply installed/run directly from the notebook.

-Because I have found these tools useful and simple to use, I wanted to share them publically for anyone in a similar scenario.
+Because I have found these tools useful and simple to use, I decided to share them publically for anyone in a similar scenario.
 Of course, this notebook does not only have to be used for album artwork, as the functionality is generic, but that was the original intent.

-I chose to utilize HF Pipelines because they offer an easy way to utilize various Stable Diffusion models for inference with little code.

 This notebook consists of the following functionalities:
 |Function|Resolution (px)|Description|